kirkjerk/blogallery/README.md

 ```

 On initial load, the "inline-size" images will be displayed at thumbail scale.
+(The script uses
+document ready to look for instances of `.blogallery`)

 Clicking on an image (or the gallery itself) displays all the images without much extraneous formatting
 (scrolling to the image if needed)